Kindelia/prelude/README.md

 There isn't a language since it's been built from zero, and it's not necessary on functional programing.

-Anyway, there are some functions which are been used repeatedly, maybe you can find more about then on
+Anyway, there is the [HVM's Core Language Overview](https://github.com/Kindelia/HVM/blob/master/HOW.md#hvms-core-language-overview), and there are  some functions which are been used repeatedly, maybe you can find more about then on
 [kind repository](https://github.com/Kindelia/Kind/tree/master/base).